-To prove negligence in a premises liability case in Long Island, you should consider working with a personal injury lawyer.
+To prove negligence in a premises liability case in Long Island, you should consider working with a Long Island Personal Injury Lawyer.
 After reviewing the evidence associated with your accident, your lawyer can assign fault, determine liability, and pursue compensation on your behalf.

 Premises liability cases result when property owners fail to maintain safe environments for their guests.
 For a premises liability case to be successful, you would need to show that the property owner knew of a potential hazard on their property but did nothing to fix or address it.
 Examples of premises liability cases include dog bites, slip and falls, and assaults that resulted from negligent security practices.

 If you experienced serious injuries due to a negligent property owner, your injuries may require your complete attention.
 By leaving the details of your case in the hands of a personal injury lawyer, you can focus on your recovery.

 No one visits a restaurant, store, or friend’s house expecting to suffer serious harm.
 Property owners have a duty of care to visitors.
 This means that they must take precautions to keep their guests from getting hurt.

 To prove negligence in your personal injury claim, your lawyer needs to establish:

 - Duty of care.
 The property owner owed visitors a duty of care to keep them safe.

 - Breach of duty of care.
 The property owner did not address or remedy a hazard on their property.

 - Causation.
 The property owner’s negligence led to your injuries.